-We acquired intellectual property including patents, patent applications, trademarks, trademark applications, copyrights, know-how and trade secrets related to the casino gaming services, including but not limited to, games, side bets, inventions and ideas, valued at \$140,967 from a related party.
+In 2007, we acquired intellectual property including patents, patent applications, trademarks, trademark applications, copyrights, know-how and trade secrets related to the casino gaming services, including but not limited to, games, side bets, inventions and ideas, valued at \$140,967 from a related party.

-We purchased back a regional territory from an outside sales representative.
+In 2009, we purchased back a regional territory license from an outside sales representative.
 The total value of this agreement was \$150,000 and the resulting intangible asset has an infinite life.

-We executed an asset purchase agreement on April 15, 2010, with T&P Gaming, Inc., and its majority owners whereby we acquired the client installation base, intellectual property, territorial license and related inventory associated with the "Deuces Wild Hold'em Fold'em game ("Deuces Wild") and related "Random Wild" game for \$216,000.
+We executed an asset purchase agreement in April 2010, with T&P Gaming, Inc., and its majority owners whereby we acquired the client installation base, intellectual property, territorial license and related inventory associated with the "Deuces Wild Hold'em Fold'em game ("Deuces Wild") and related "Random Wild" game for \$216,000.

-On October 1, 2011, we entered into an asset purchase agreement with Prime Table Games, LLC.
-A subsequent valuation report performed by a national business valuation firm out of Dallas, TX, concluded the following valuation of the deal:
+On October 1, 2011, we entered into an asset purchase agreement with Prime Table Games, LLC and Prime Table Games UK.
+A subsequent valuation report performed by a national business valuation firm concluded the following valuation of the purchase:

-Asset] Fair Value
+Asset Fair Value

 Trademarks \$ 2,740,000

 Patents 13,259,000

 Goodwill 1,091,000

 Non-compete agreement 660,000

 Customer relationships 3,400,000

 Total \$ 21,150,000

 The intellectual property and intangible assets are analyzed for potential impairment whenever events or changes in circumstances indicate the carrying value may not be recoverable.
-The territorial license has an infinite life.
+The regional territorial license has an infinite life.